gazaskygeeks/Coding-Foundations-course/coursebook/Week 05/session-14/README.md

   - Project description
   - user stories
   - Live link [github pages]
-  - how to get the project in the local mission and how can user test is
+  - How do I get the project on my local machine?
   - team members